-y <- x
+x <- 1:10 y <- x

 the named object is not necessarily copied, so after those two assignments y and x are bound to the same SEXPREC (the structure a SEXP points to).
 This means that any code which alters one of them has to make a copy before modifying the copy if the usual R semantics are to apply.
-Note that whereas .C and .Fortran do copy their arguments (unless the dangerous dup = FALSE is used), .Call and .External do not.
-So duplicate is commonly called on arguments to .Call before modifying them.
+Note that whereas .C and .Fortran do copy their arguments, .Call and .External do not.
+So Rf_duplicate is commonly called on arguments to .Call before modifying them.
+If only the top level is modified it may suffice to call Rf_shallow_duplicate.